ArushiAgrawal/CS7641/README.md

 #### Convolutional Neural Network

 CNNs are the reguarized versions of the mulilayer perceptrons.
+CNNs take advantage of the hierarchical pattern in the data and assemble patterns of increasing complexity using smaller and simpler patterns embossed in the filters.
+As compared to the 'fully connected' layers, CNNs are at a lower extreme in comparision to the connections.

-We have created a neetwork with the following structure -
+While defining the convolutional layers, we have used six convolution layers using a kernel of size (3,3) and 'Relu' activation function.
+Each conv layer is followed by a maxpool layer.
+After the convolution bocks, the neurons are flattened with the addition of a dense layer.
+At last, softmax activation function is used to calculate the probability for each class.

 <p align="center">
   <img width="526" alt="image" src="https://user-images.githubusercontent.com/41327028/164942790-9015a3b8-9496-403d-991e-dfd5d3e0a6c0.png">
 </p>
-<p align = "center"> Fig.7 CNN </p>
+<p align = "center"> Fig.7 CNN structure </p>

 In order to investigate the model further, we also plot the Top-3 accuracies curve which represents how well the model performed in order to predict a correct image class, within the top 3 classes having the highest softmax probabilities.
 We also generated the confusion matrix of the test dataset to understand which emotion classes are easy to classify and which emotion pairs are confusing.
 We found that the model performed really well with the "Happy" class, whereas the "Neutral" class was often confused with the "Sad" class and vice versa.
 Further, a good proportion of images in "Fear" class also got mis-classified as "Sad".